adrientoub/file-explorer/README.md

 ## Overview

-This project offers a very simple file explorer to see files in a directory, it allows to display small files and download bigger ones.
-The limit between small and big is currently set to 250 kB.
+This project offers a very simple file explorer to see files in a directory, it allows to display and download files.

 This also allows to rename and delete files and directories simply by clicking a button.